Katarzyna Branicka: Early life and ancestry

-Countess Katarzyna Branicka, Katarzyna Potocka, née Branicka Korczak coat of arms (1825–1907) was a Polish noblewoman and art collector.
-Through her paternal grandmother, Aleksandra Branicka, she was a putative great-grandchild of Catherine the Great.
+Through her paternal grandmother, Countess Aleksandra Branicka, she was a putative great-grandchild of Catherine the Great.

 She had two sisters and four brothers, the eldest of whom was the French exile, financier and philanthropist, Count Xavier Branicki.

+Personal life

+She married her first cousin, Count Adam Józef Potocki on 26 October 1847 in Dresden, member of the Potocki family.

+The couple had seven children, two sons and five daughters: